imathrock/CNNs-in-C/README.md

 A high-performance implementation of Convolutional Neural Networks (CNNs) written entirely in C, featuring SIMD optimizations and support for MNIST and Fashion MNIST datasets.

-Note: Almost all of the code was written with minimal help from LLMs.
-Only help was in writing meanial functions such as completing switch case statements, segfault debugging before I knew what gdb was and some legitimately miniscule errors like reversed arguments to avx fmadd function that was cocking up my training process that even claude could not find and gpt5 in cursor took 15 minutes of deep thinking to find so you can't blame me there.
-And the documentation in the docs folder was written by AI.
+There are 3 notes mentioned at the end I would suggest please read them.

+To run other datasets like CIFAR 10 you will have to modify the code for it to support that kind of idx file.

 ##  Features

 ### Core Neural Network
 - **Convolutional Neural Networks**: Full 2D convolution and pooling operations.
-Current performance bottleneck.
+C
 - **Dense Layers**: Fully connected layers with multiple activation functions.
-Think there are some small optimizations here.
 - **Backpropagation**: Complete Stochastic gradient descent training.
-Will add Adam later.
+No Adam support, maybe in a newer project.
 - **Multiple Datasets**: Support for MNIST and Fashion MNIST rn but you can train using anything as long as you can load pixel values into the first convolution layer.

 ### Performance Optimizations